LeoLee0403/Thesis/readme_operation.md

         - To get the RTT of all pairs between 82 VPN each other in my experiment.
 First we use the script to convert the pcapfile to text file for easy operation.
 - txtfile
     - a_main.sh
         - After the conversion, the for loop will do **compute_RTT.sh** to compute the RTT between VPN each other, but the RTT include the RTT1.
 So we run **a_get_adjusted_RTT.sh** to minus RTT1 from the RTT, and it will also adjust the RTT to nonnegative value.
+And then add the manual test result for VPN failed pair.
         -  `xdg-open RTT3_VPNs.ods` to get the RTT3
     -  compute_RTT.sh
+        -  vpn1 is VP_VPN
+        -  vpn2 is LM_VPN
+        -  vpn1ip_behost.txt
+            -  VP_VPN IP
+        -  vpn2ip.txt
+            -  LM_VPN IP
+        -  ltime_ping.txt
+            -  Parsed timestamp
+        -  long_ping_which.txt
+            -  Each packet is IP_A > IP_B, and it records each IP_A
+        -  long_beping_which.txt
+            -  Each packet is IP_A > IP_B, and it records each IP_B
+        -  lping_timestamp.txt
+            -  Each packet's timestamp
+        -  **comput_v1pingv2.py**
+            -  Compute the RTT between VP_VPN and LM_VPN
+        -  **avpnping_min.txt**
+            -  Record minumum RTT of each [VP_VPN, LM_VPN] pair
     -  comput_v1pingv2.py
+        - If find the packet is VP_VPN > LM_VPN, and next packet is LM_VPN > VP_VPN, and pingseq are the same, then pair the two packets and subtract their time value to get the RTT of this pair.
+        - Finally output minimum RTT.
     -  a_get_adjusted_RTT.sh
         - Receive RTT1_for_RTT3.txt, avpnping_min.txt (minimum RTT from **compute_RTT.sh**)
         - Run **find_min_rtt.py** to do minimum RTT - RTT1, and between each VP_VPN and all LM_VPN, output negative minimum RTT.